banner-brands.png

 Understanding CGST, SGST, and IGST

 The Goods and Services Tax (GST) is an indirect tax system implemented in India on 1st July 2017.
-It took the place of several indirect taxes that the central and state governments imposed.
+It took the place of several indirect taxes that the central and state governments previously imposed.
 GST is divided into three main components – Central Goods and Services Tax (CGST), State Goods and Services Tax (SGST), and Integrated Goods and Services Tax (IGST).
-Each component has its own full form, meaning, and significance in the Indian tax system.
+Each component has its unique full form, meaning, and significance in the Indian tax system.

 CGST – Full form, meaning, and significance